FangMath/models/im2txt/README.md

-# Show and Tell: A Neural Image Caption Generator
+# Show and Tell: A Neural Image Caption Generator (Use Tensorflow 0.12)

 A TensorFlow implementation of the image-to-text model described in the paper: